AtenaJP22/DEVOPS-EX-01/README.md

 docker-compose up --build
 ```

-Visit http://localhost to see it live!🐳
+Visit http://localhost to see it live! 🐳